 Use your fingers (or a vibrator) to touch yourself.
 What feels good to you?
 Touch other areas of your body.
-Take note of everything that brings you pleasure.
-Don’t be afraid to explore.
+Take note of everything that brings you pleasure and don’t be afraid to explore.
 You want your first time with your partner to be wonderful.
 This means you need to do some field research beforehand.

 No matter how wet you get, the nerves of the first time will probably inhibit your ability to be wet enough.
 The truth is, no one is ever “wet enough.”
 Lube should now become a staple of your sex routine.

-It often feels like physical pressure the first time.
-It might even hurt a little.
-Go slowly!
-Don’t stress out.
-It’s new terrain.
-We've all been there!
+It often feels like physical pressure the first time and it might even hurt a little.
+Go slowly; Don’t stress out.
+It’s new terrain, we've all been there.

 "My parents booked us an expensive hotel for our honeymoon night.
 My new husband carried me over the threshold of our room, and I felt like the most special, loved woman ever.
 We toasted each other with champagne, and I actually said the words, 'My darling husband, please take me now.'" — Anne

 "My husband-to-be was sexually experienced and respected that I wanted to wait until our wedding night.
 But, he suggested that a way to make things less uncomfortable was to talk beforehand about our expectations and desires.
 I was even able to express a fantasy I had, which he made into an exquisite reality on our wedding night.
 But it wasn't the mechanics that made it wonderful.
 It was that I was pledging forever to the person I trusted most in the world." — Sara